 The majority of the Clinical Trials module study materials are delivered online after course/module registration.
 You will receive details of how to use the online learning environment effectively.
 Study materials provided for non-Clinical Trials modules may include study guides, textbooks, CD-ROMs/additional computer software (e.g. Stata).
 You will have access to past examination papers and Examiners' reports, Student Handbooks, and to the School's online library resources.
-We also provide all students with a student registration card.

 We know that if you have a full-time job, family or other commitments, and wish to study at a distance, you will have many calls on your time.
 The course allows you to study independently, at a time and pace that suits you (subject to some course-specific deadlines) using the comprehensive study materials provided, with support available from academic staff.
 You have between 1-5 years in which to complete the Postgraduate Certificate, and between 2-5 years in which to complete the Postgraduate Diploma or the MSc.